esterkin31415/Software-Architect-Project-11/artefacts/architecture/models/reference-data/specialities/README.md

 * This is sourced from open-data provided by digital.nhs.uk's [NHS Workforce Statistics](https://digital.nhs.uk/data-and-information/publications/statistical/nhs-workforce-statistics/nhs-workforce-statistics---january-2018)

-Capabilities Selecting Hospitals by Specialism should target capabilities based on this data
+To be used for capabilities which selecting hospitals by specialism should target capabilities based on this data

 | Speciality Group | Speciality |
 | ---------------- | ---------- |